joesoeph/next-antd/README.md

 - Run `npm install` to installing all package
 - Run `npm run dev` to running next js app
 - Run `npm run server-mock` to running json mock server

+# Testing

+This project support testing using cypress and jest.
+Cypress test used for component testing and E2E testing.
+Jest test used for unit testing, for example when you create individual javascript helper.
+To run test, you can use these commands:

+- npm run test (for unit test)
+- npm run cy:run (for component test)
+- npm run cy:open (for E2E test using cypress browser)